 The Independent Citizens' Oversight Committee meets on a quarterly basis.
 All meetings are open to the public.
 Agendas and meeting minutes from all Committee meetings are available on the ICOC website at palomar.edu/propm/icoc.
 All meetings are held on the San Marcos campus unless noted differently on the ICOC website.

-Meetings held or scheduled during the 2018-19 and the 2019-2020 fiscal years include:
+Meetings held or scheduled during the 2019-2020 and 2020-2021 fiscal years include: